RaspberryFpc/Raspberry-UDP_audio_receiver/README.md

 - For maximum quality, no codec is used – the audio is transmitted uncompressed.
 - This allows for very low latency, making it ideal for real-time transmissions (e.g., monitoring, live audio).
 - A separate settings window is available.
-- At startup, the receiver window is always visible.
-If the `Hide` checkbox is selected, the window is automatically hidden when audio packets are received and remains hidden.
+- If the “Start Minimized” checkbox is selected, the application will start minimized.
 - A startup script for an FFmpeg audio sender (`StartFFmpegTransmitter.sh`) is provided.
 Place it on the desktop and start it with a double-click.

 ---